BrandonE/pixel-puzzles/README.md

 ### Printing and Sharing

-While playing or editing a puzzle, you can click *Print* to generate a printable version of the puzzle (Landscape mode recommended) or *Share* to copy a link for the puzzle to your clipboard.
+While playing or editing a puzzle, you can click *Print* to generate a printable version of the puzzle or *Share* to copy a link for the puzzle to your clipboard.

 ## Available Scripts